 At Empire, we know that many families use their basements as an extension of their home’s main living space, and a home with a walkout basement offers additional opportunities to get the most out of your floor plan.
 By design, a home with a walkout basement gives buyers many advantages that elevate the overall look, feel and functionality of their home.

-Most simply defined, a walkout is exactly what it sounds like: a basement you can walk out of.
-Typically, these basement designs incorporate a wall with doors and windows on the ground level.
+Most simply defined, a walkout basement is exactly what it sounds like: a basement you can walk out of.
+Typically, these basement designs incorporate a wall with windows and a door that you can walk out of on the ground level.
 Often the home’s lot has a slope to the rear of the property where the walkout basement will have access to the backyard, and it may have a raised patio or covered roof from the upper floor of the house.
 If you are searching for a new home, these are some of the top advantages of choosing a floor plan with a walkout basement.

 1. Enjoy More Living Space